akeyless-community/k8s-auth-validator/README.md

 - `--token, -t`: Akeyless token, required for making authenticated requests to the Akeyless API Gateway.
 - `--api-gateway-url, -u`: The URL of the Akeyless API Gateway.
 By default, it is set to "https://api.akeyless.io".
 - `--gateway-name-filter, -g`: A filter for the name of the Akeyless Gateway.
-- `--verbose, -v`: Enables verbose logging to provide detailed debug information.
+- `--verbose, -V`: Enables verbose logging to provide detailed debug information.
+- `--version, -v`: Prints the version of the program and exits.

 #### Token